Dapp-Stack/Dapp-Stack/apps/dapp-stack.org/content/docs/development.md

 yarn das start
 ```

-You will then see something similar to the follow trace:
+You will then see something similar to the following trace:

 ```sh
 yarn run v1.12.3